theQuiltingRiverOtter/secretMessageMath/README.md

     For each letter in the secret message, return a blank space with the key on the letter object underneath it.

     Display the entire alphabet object.

+    To Dos:
+    JS: function to make legend needs a way to ensure the same value isn't added more than once.
+I tried this with a while loop and an array of used values, but it took to long for the code to complete.
+This might be fixed with more data in the multiplication and division objects.
+Another option could be using a set.

+    Finish multiplication and division objects, this is just a route task

+    Add DOM controls

+    Add function to convert secret message to items in legend.

+    CSS:  All styling

+    HTML: Add space for the returned secret message